Pitt-Fuego/Summer-Institute-for-Global-Educators/README.md

 5. Use the text editor to open the index.html document from your project folder.

 6. Start working with code by reading through the index.html where you'll find instructions on how to build your own web text!
+Use these [common image files](https://drive.google.com/drive/folders/1-vnVUo7oW5A48UpPyoWaTf3TaPQIBcTD?usp=sharing) to enhance your webtext.

 7. Once you have modified and added your files to your project file, you will want to publish to the web.
 GitHub provides a good solution for "free."
 Create a GitHub account, then create a new repository for this webtext.
 Click  "uploading an existing file," (push) your files into this repository.
 You'll need ALL of your assets to make your webtext function properly.
 Upload assets, then hit "Commit changes."